choderalab/protons/grant simulations documentation/file_descriptions.md

 states_output.dat - csv file with residue names in the headers, current state index as value per row.
 If you need a reminder of each state index physical meaning, use `cpinutil.py --describe HIP` for example.
+Every row is a 6 ps time interval

 failed.txt - appears if simulation ended in an error instead of completing completed.txt - appears if simulation ended successfully.